mmarkin/GPS-NTP-Timeserver/README.md

 https://github.com/Montecri/GPSTimeServer

 I added a second OLED display to show information about what is connected to the server.
-I also built a custom enclosure for my version using walnut, ABS and tinted clear acrylic.
-I tried using a solid wood top for the enclosure but it reduced the GPS reception.
-The top's
-ABS panel does not affect GPS or WiFi signals.
+I also built a custom enclosure for my version using walnut, ABS, and tinted clear acrylic.
+I tried using a solid wood top but it reduced the GPS reception.
+The top's ABS panel does not affect GPS or WiFi signals.

 ![EnclosureFront_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/EnclosureFront.JPG)